Polaris (PII)

 Founded in 1954, Polaris (NYSE:PII) designs and manufactures high-performance off-road vehicles, snowmobiles, and motorcycles.

-- Sales trends were unexciting over the last five years as its 1.1% annual growth was below the typical consumer discretionary company
+- Annual revenue growth of 1.1% over the last five years was below our standards for the consumer discretionary sector

 Why There Are Better Opportunities Than Polaris